 The Cemetery Commission is composed of five members, appointed by the Mayor, subject to approval by the City Council.
-Members must own real estate in the City in order to be appointed.
-They serve for a term of two years and may serve a maximum of three two-year terms.
+Members must own real estate in the City in order to be appointed to the Cemetery Commission.
+Members serve for a term of two years and may serve a maximum of three two-year terms.
 The Commission meets quarterly, and special meetings are called from time to time.

-As one of the enterprise services of the municipality, the cemetery is among activities under the Director of Public Works.
-The Sexton is responsible for the day-to-day operations of the cemetery.
-His office is located in the Cemetery Gatehouse, located at 520 East Spruce.
+As one of the enterprise services of the municipality, the cemetery is among activities under the Director of Parks, Forestry, and Special Facilities.
+The Cemetery Sexton is responsible for the day-to-day operations of the cemetery.
+His office is located in the Cemetery Gatehouse at 520 E. Spruce in Lake Forest.

-The Cemetery is totally self-supporting from monies derived from the sale of licenses for grave, lot, and niche sites, gifts, and interest received on investments.
+The Cemetery is totally self-supporting from monies derived from the sale of licenses for graves, lots, and niche sites, gifts, and interest received on investments.

 Although it has never been done to date, the City Council upon request of the Cemetery Commission has the authority to approve and levy a property tax for the operation of the Cemetery.
 Those who select Lake Forest Cemetery to provide for their needs can be assured that the site will be permanently maintained in a suitable manner through the Cemetery's program of custodial maintenance.

 Those with gravesites, structures, sculptures, plantings, and/or memorials that require special maintenance must provide funds for an endowment for their care, because such maintenance activities require greater attention than average.
 The amount required for an endowment is figured on an individual basis.

 The Cemetery gratefully accepts contributions of any amount from any individual or group.
 Donations may also be in the form of investments (stocks and bonds).
 All donations are tax deductible.